crategate/crateful/README.md

 Let's say you've acquired a trove of new music files.
 Sorting through them, desciding what to save and what to delete, can take hours.

-This app streamlines the process!
+This app streamlines the process.

 ## When First Opening Crateful